oliveSpring/Crop_DNA_Embedding/README.md

     We collected publicly available datasets of genome-wide SNP markers and phenotypic traits for three crop datasets—rice413, rice395, and maize301.
 The rice413 and rice395 datasets were both sourced from [Zhao, K., Tung, CW., Eizenga, G. et al. Genome-wide association mapping reveals a rich genetic architecture of complex traits in Oryza sativa.
 Nat Commun 2, 467 (2011). https://doi.org/10.1038/ncomms1467](https://www.nature.com/articles/ncomms1467) The maize301 dataset was obtained from the built-in dataset in [Tassel](https://pubmed.ncbi.nlm.nih.gov/17586829/) software.
 The reference genome used for the rice datasets was [IRGSP-1.0](https://plants.ensembl.org/Oryza_sativa/Info/Index), while the maize dataset was based on the [B73 RefGen_v5](https://plants.ensembl.org/Zea_mays/Info/Index) reference genome.

 **2.Reconstructing whole-genome sequences**
-    we developed a pipeline to reconstruct sample-specific whole-genome sequences by integrating variant data from a multi-sample Variant Call Format (VCF) file onto a reference genome.
+&emsp;&emsp;We developed a pipeline to reconstruct sample-specific whole-genome sequences by integrating variant data from a multi-sample Variant Call Format (VCF) file onto a reference genome.
 The workflow begins with essential preprocessing steps.
 The reference genome FASTA file is indexed via [samtools](https://github.com/samtools/samtools), and the VCF file is indexed via [bcftools](https://github.com/samtools/bcftools).
 These indexing procedures enable efficient, random-access lookups of genomic coordinates and variant records, which is critical for the performance of the subsequent steps.
-    Next, a list of sample identifiers is extracted from the VCF header to enable automated, batch processing of all individuals.
+&emsp;&emsp;Next, a list of sample identifiers is extracted from the VCF header to enable automated, batch processing of all individuals.
 For each sample, a custom Python script, leveraging the [pysam](https://pypi.org/project/pysam/) and [pyfaidx](https://pypi.org/project/pyfaidx/) libraries, generates a personalized genome sequence.
 The script efficiently processes variants by iterating through the VCF records for a given sample.
 For each variant, it substitutes the reference allele with the sample-specific allele in a mutable copy of the reference sequence.
 The script efficiently processes variants by iterating through the VCF records for a given sample.
 For each variant, it substitutes the reference allele with the sample-specific allele in a mutable copy of the reference sequence.
-    Finally, the generated FASTA files undergo a quality control (QC) check to ensure their integrity and accuracy.
+&emsp;&emsp;Finally, the generated FASTA files undergo a quality control (QC) check to ensure their integrity and accuracy.
 This QC involves programmatic validation of the FASTA format and a verification step where a random subset of variant positions in the output sequence is cross-referenced against the input VCF to confirm correct allele incorporation.
 The resulting high-quality whole-genome sequences provide a reliable foundation for subsequent whole-genome feature embedding.

 ## Quick Start

 <pre>
 import sys, os
 from predict_crop_phenotype import predict